Diethood » Recipes » Dinner Recipes » Beef Recipes » How to Cook Filet Mignon (Grill or Oven)

 Filet Mignon

-Learn how to cook Filet Mignon cooked two different ways – pan-seared and finished in the oven, or grilled!
-This steak recipe has the perfect char on the outside with a tender and buttery center.
+Learn how to cook Filet Mignon two different ways—pan-seared and finished in the oven or grilled!

 Ingredients